jms5194/Digico-Reaper-Link/README.md

 Play<br>
 Stop<br>
-Record (This is a safe record, it will always skip to the end of all recordings and then start recording)<br>
+Record (This is a safe record, it will always skip to the end of all recordings and then start recording, as well as place you into recording mode)<br>
 Drop Marker<br>
+Record Mode<br>
+Playback Tracking Mode<br>
+Playback No Track Mode<br>

 You can label the macros with any of the options below and Reaper-Digico Link will detect them (any capitalization anywhere will be ignored):